ipfs-inactive/blog/content/post/70-js-ipfs-0-38.md

 ## 💬 Gossipsub enabled by default

-Pubsub is now enabled by default with Gossipsub as the default implentation.
+Pubsub is now enabled by default with Gossipsub as the default implementation.

-More efficient than [Floodsub](https://github.com/libp2p/js-libp2p-floodsub), [Gossipsub](https://github.com/ChainSafe/gossipsub-js) creates an overlay on top of the network of nodes which propagates messages to subscribers instead of broadcasting messages to everyone.
+More efficient than [Floodsub](https://github.com/libp2p/js-libp2p-floodsub), [Gossipsub](https://github.com/ChainSafe/gossipsub-js) creates an overlay on top of the network of nodes which propagates messages to a subset of subscribers instead of broadcasting messages to everyone.

 Read more about the design at [`libp2p/specs/pubsub/gossipsub`](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub)